-Through a Joint 2 + 2 Transfer Program agreement between EICCD and Palmer College of Chiropractic, students complete the coursework necessary to meet the admission requirements established by the Palmer College of Chiropractic while earning an Associate of Arts degree.
+Through a Joint 2 + 2 Transfer Program agreement between EICC and Palmer College of Chiropractic, students complete the coursework necessary to meet the admission requirements established by the Palmer College of Chiropractic while earning an Associate of Arts degree.
 For more information and to complete a 2 + 2 Joint Admission Program application, please see an academic advisor at Clinton, Muscatine or Scott Community Colleges.

-Choose from the General Education Curriculum listed on pages 29-32 according to your goals and interests and the requirements of your intended transfer institution.
+Choose from the General Education Curriculum listed on pages 41-42 or 43-44 according to your goals and interests and the requirements of your intended transfer institution.
 The recommended General Education courses for this concentration include the following:

 Credits

-Natural Scie ences:
+Natural Scie nces:

 BIO:114 General Biology IA 4

-CHM:165/166 General Chemistry I 4-5
+CHM:165/16 6 General Chemistry I 4-5

 OR

 CHM:179 Principles of General Chemistry 6

 Mathematics:

 MAT:156 Statistics 3